 Saarland University has earned an international reputation for its research in computer science and informatics as well as for its work in life- and nanosciences.
 The university is also distinguished by close ties to France and its strong European focus.
 Around 18,000 students are currently enrolled at Saarland University, studying over one hundred different academic disciplines.
 Life on campus is very international, as the employees of the research organizations, as well the student body are composed of more than 120 different nationalities.
 The share of international students is currently at around 17%.

 ABOUT THE Helmholtz Centre for Infection Research (HZI)

 Scientists at the Helmholtz Centre for Infection Research (HZI) in Braunschweig investigate issues related to bacterial and viral pathogens, immune surveillance, and novel anti-infective agents.
 The HZI pursues a translational approach, in which scientists develop results of basic research systematically with an emphasis on medical application.
 The HZI is a member of the Helmholtz Association of German Research Centres, Germany’s largest scientific organization, and a founding member of the German Center for Infection Research e.V.
 (DZIF).

-Our graduate training programme focuses on the interdisciplinary exchange between PhD students from different backgrounds who are interested in natural product and drug delivery research.
+Our graduate training programme focuses on the interdisciplinary exchange between PhD students from different backgrounds.
 Interested PhD students can apply at any time.
 Find out what we offer and how to join us.